 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2016-2017 academic year (see the next item below), use the 2016-2017 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2017-2018 academic year (see the next item below), use the 2017-2018 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-H1 2017-2018 estimated 2016-2017 final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: Х

-H3 Which needs-analysis methodology does your institution use in awarding institutional aid?
+2018-2019 estimated 2017-2018 final Indicate the academic year for which data are r H2, H2A, and H6 below: eported for items H1, Which needs-analysis methodology does your Federal methodology (FM) institution use in awardir ng institutional aid ?

-H3 Federal methodology (FM)

-H3 Institutional methodology (IM)

-H3 Both FM and IM

-H1 Need-based \$ (Include non-need- based aid used to meet need.)
-Non-need- based \$ (Exclude non-need- based aid used to meet need.)
+H1 Need-based \$ (Include non-need-based aid used to Non-need- based \$ (Exclude non-need-

+meet need.) based aid used to meet need.)

 H1 Scholarships/Grants

-H1 Federal \$26,859,240 \$1,939
+H1 Federal

-H1 State (i.e., all states, not only the state in which your institution is located) \$21,603,388 \$112,269
+H1 State (i.e., all states, not only the state in which your institution is located)

-H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$8,878,495 \$387,716
+H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

-H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college \$6,093,011 \$370,282
+H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

-H1 Total Scholarships/Grants \$63,434,134 \$872,206
+H1 Total Scholarships/Grants \$0 \$0

 H1 Self-Help

-H1 Student loans from all sources (excluding parent loans) \$75,441,480 \$3,252,739
+H1 Student loans from all sources (excluding parent loans)

-H1 Federal Work-Study \$490,468
+H1 Federal Work-Study

-H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$0 \$0
+H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

-H1 Total Self-Help \$75,931,948 \$3,252,739
+H1 Total Self-Help \$0 \$0

 H1 Other

-H1 Parent Loans \$23,051,877 \$5,174,720
+H1 Parent Loans

-H1 Tuition Waivers

-Reporting is optional.
+H1 Tuition Waivers Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$0 \$0
+Do not report tuition waivers elsewhere.

-H1 Athletic Awards \$5,086,128 \$213,471
+H1 Athletic Awards

-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
-Aid that is nonneed-based but that was used to meet need should be counted as need-based aid.
+H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
+Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.